adwait1-g/adwait1-g.github.io/_posts/rust-c-experiments/2020-11-11-is-a-single-thread-enough.md

 I hope you got an idea of of what exactly the blocking problem is, how select is used to solve it, how it all happens in a single thread, what an event loop is.
 I really hope the door-bell example or any of those real-life like examples helped you in someway to get the concept.

+As an exercise, try writing an echo server using ```select```.
+An echo server is a type of server which simply sends back the data client sends to it.
+Suppose client sends "Hello, how are you doing?", the server simply sends the same string back to the server - basically **echo** it back.
+There are a couple of extra things you need to care about when writing an echo server - as compared to the simple one request-response server we wrote today.
+For example, the client might never disconnect - you need to keep serving it whenever it sends some data, or the client might randomly disconnect - when that happens, you need to stop monitoring it.
+But how would you know when or if the client disconnected it?
+These things make it very interesting.
+You can find my implementation [here](https://github.com/adwait1-G/Rust-C-Experiments/blob/main/sync-async/echo_server_v1.c).
+From the next post, we will be using the echo server for all exploring and leave this simple server behind.

 In the next post, we will explore the [poll](https://man7.org/linux/man-pages/man2/poll.2.html) system call.
 Let us see how to use it, what facilities it provides and rewrite our server using **poll**.

 Is this a complete replacement to multithreading?
 Which one is better?
 These are very interesting questions and let us comeback to them once we have a firm grip on basic event-driven concepts.